Dre Campbell Farm

 Garlic contains sulfur compounds that also make it an effective natural fungicide.

-Follow our recipe for making basic garlic spray for your plants.
-Spray it onto affected plants.
+Follow our recipe to make a basic garlic spray for your plants.
+Spray it on affected plants.

 10. Hydrogen Peroxide